Skip to Content

 The Emergence Of The Shelled Turtles We Know Today

-Around 40 million years ago, the first “real” shelled marine turtles appeared.
-Chelonian turtles are the name for these turtles, which means “shelled turtles.”
-They could resist formidable marine predators such as sharks, lepidosaurs, and eventually mammals thanks to this armor.
+40 million years ago The first ‘real’ shelled marine turtles, known as Chelonian turtles, appeared.
+They could resist formidable marine predators such as sharks, lepidosaurs, and mammals thanks to their armor.
+Varies based on species

-Six Chelonian species are still alive today, although practically every other form of sea turtle has become extinct.
+Present Day Six Chelonian species are still alive today.
 The turtles that arose during this period are extremely similar to those that exist now.
+Varies based on species

-Hawksbill turtles can survive nearly completely on sea sponges, while olive ridleys eat jellyfish, fish eggs, echinoderms, and shrimp.
-Although Kemp’s ridley turtles are the only true omnivore sea turtles, eating mollusks, jellyfish, fish, and seaweed, juveniles have specific adaptations for catching crabs.
+Present Day Loggerhead turtles have sharp teeth and beaks for crushing mollusks and shellfish.
+Hawksbill turtles can survive nearly completely on sea sponges.
+Olive ridleys eat jellyfish, fish eggs, echinoderms, and shrimp.
+Kemp’s ridley turtles are the only true omnivore sea turtles, eating mollusks, jellyfish, fish, and seaweed.
+Specific to each species.
+For example, sea sponges for Hawksbill turtles, jellyfish and other sea creatures for Olive ridleys, and a mix of mollusks, jellyfish, fish, and seaweed for Kemp’s ridley turtles.

 The Turtles That We Know Today